COLLAFF2/Mechacar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

 * Metrics to be used in an additional statistical study between Mechacar and their competition could be city or highway fuel efficiency and horse power.
-* A null hypothesis could be that the horse power of a vehicle would directly effect the fuel efficiency of that vehicle.
-Where as the alternative hypothesis would be that the horse power of that vehicle does not effect the fuel efficiency.
+* A null hypothesis could be that the horse power of a vehicle does not directly effect the fuel efficiency of that vehicle.
+Where as the alternative hypothesis would be that the horse power of that vehicle does  effect the fuel efficiency.
 * I would use the linear regression model because it can be used used to predict a continuous dependent variable based on one or more independent variables.
 We can also use this to create visualizations for the data to show the client.
 * We could look at data for the fuel efficiency(city vs. hwy), horsepower, vehicle make/model, vehicle length, and vehicle weight to be included in this study.